zimkk/zimkk/ReadMe.md

 ## 🚀 About Me

-I'm a passionate **DevOps Engineer** and **Machine Learning Enthusiast** with a strong background in automating infrastructures and deploying scalable ML models.
+I'm a passionate **DevOps Engineer** and **Machine Learning Enthusiast** with a strong background in automating infrastructures and deploying/fine-tuning scalable ML models.
 I thrive on bridging the gap between development and operations, ensuring seamless integration and delivery.

 -  I’m currently working on automating deployment pipelines and exploring MLOps practices.
 -  I’m learning more about Kubernetes orchestration and advanced machine learning algorithms.